-Figure 2.H.2: Model without habit persistence.
+Figure 3.18: Model with no habit persistence.
 Impulse responses to an unanticipated productivity and technology diffusion news shock.
 The black starred line shows the responses to the unanticipated productivity shock, while the red line shows the responses to the news shock.
 The horizontal axes indicate the forecast horizons and the units of the vertical axes are percentage deviations.